 - 4 All shareholders must complete the account application, carefully following the instructions.
-If you have any questions, please contact your financial professional or call Signature Services at 800-225-5291. - 5 Complete the appropriate parts of the account privileges application.
+If you have any questions, please contact your financial professional or call Signature Services at 800-225-5291. - For Class A shares, complete the appropriate parts of the account privileges application.
 By applying for privileges now, you can avoid the delay and inconvenience of having to file an additional application if you want to add privileges later. - 6 Make your initial investment using the instructions under "Buying shares."
 You and your financial professional can initiate any purchase, exchange, or sale of shares.